Water Quality Grants, Loans, and Other Resources

 These loans come with a low interest rate and must be fully repaid within 30 years of project completion.
 Some applicants may qualify as disadvantaged and may be eligible for a lower interest rate.
 Learn more.

-Drinking Water and Wastewater Grants and Loans Priority List Process
+Drinking Water and Wastewater Grants and Loans Letter of Interest Forms for FY 20

 Each year DEQ develops an Intended Use Plan that includes a listing of priority drinking water and wastewater construction projects eligible for state assistance.
 The process of developing the plan begins annually in October when DEQ invites communities to submit Letters of Interest (LOIs) indicating their interest in obtaining grants or loans to improve or expand their drinking water and wastewater systems.
+LOI forms are posted to DEQ's website at that time and are due to DEQ in early January.
 Learn more.

 Green Project Reserve